nookit-dev/bnkit/plugins/react/README.md

 `const fetch = useFetcher({ url: 'https://api.example.com' });`

-// Fetch data using the GET method `fetch.get('/resource');`
+// Fetch data using the get method `fetch.get('/resource');`

-// Fetch data using the POST method with parameters `fetch.post('/resource', { params: { test: 'test' } });`
+// Fetch data using the post method with parameters `fetch.post('/resource', { params: { test: 'test' } });`

 // Get the current status of the fetch request